-According to Woods and Poole, the average (i.e., mean) household income for the Idaho Falls MSA was estimated to be \$141,957 for 2020 while the total per capita personal income was \$50,331.
-Figure 3.13 shows the average incomes for the Idaho Falls MSA in comparison to the average household and personal incomes for Idaho.
+According to Woods and Poole, the average (i.e., mean) household income for the Idaho Falls Metropolitan Statistical Area was estimated to be \$141,957 for 2020 while total per capita income was \$50,331.
+Figure 3.13 shows the average incomes for the Idaho Falls Metropolitan Statistical Area in comparison to the average household and per capita incomes for Idaho.